zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc.rst

   | **choices**: inactive, active, set, facts, upgrade

+select_properties
+  Limits the returned properties of the CPC to those specified in this parameter plus those specified in the \ :literal:`properties`\  parameter.

+  The properties can be specified with underscores or hyphens in their names.

+  Null indicates not to limit the returned properties in this way.

+  This parameter is ignored for \ :literal:`state`\  values that cause no properties to be returned.

+  The returned child resources (adapters, partitions, storage groups) cannot be excluded using this parameter.

+  The specified properties are passed to the 'Get CPC Properties' HMC operation using the 'properties' query parameter and save time for the HMC to pull together all properties.

+  | **required**: False
+  | **type**: list
+  | **elements**: str

 activation_profile_name
   The name of the reset activation profile to be used when activating the CPC in the classic operational mode, for \ :literal:`state=active`\ .
 This parameter is ignored when the CPC is in classic mode and was already active, and when the CPC is in DPM mode.